Do Dogs Grieve For Other Dogs?

-Much of the time dogs living with one or more canine friends will constantly take cues from one another and all of this will impact on their day to day behaviour.
-They will get used to the constant companionship of other dogs within the household, so if they are suddenly left alone, it can be hard for them to make sense of what is going on.
-Not all dogs will show signs of grief of course; some may continue to act just as they always have, but others will show subtle, or more obvious signs that the loss of a pal has affected them.
+Dogs living with one, or more canine friends, will constantly take cues from one another.
+If a dog is suddenly left alone, it can be hard for him, or her, to make sense of what is going on.
+Not all dogs will show signs of grief.
+Some may continue to act just as they always have, but others will show subtle, or more obvious signs that the loss of a pal has affected them.

 Some dogs may become clingier, following their owners around constantly.